Cross-view Semantic Segmentation for Sensing Surroundings: RELATED WORK

-\textbf{Semantic segmentation.} The semantic segmentation task generates a pixel-wise semantic map to label each pixel of the input image.
-Deep learning networks for semantic segmentation, such as the FCN \cite{long2015fully}, SegNet \cite{badrinarayanan2017segnet} and PSPnet \cite{zhao2017pspnet} are designed to segment the image pixel-wise within one-view.
-Image datasets with pixel-wise annotations such as CityScapes \cite{cordts2016cityscapes} and ADE20K \cite{zhou2016semantic} are used for the training of semantic segmentation networks.
-Note these pixel-wise annotated datasets require a large amount of annotation.
-In our cross-view segmentation task, we leverage the coupled cross-view annotation data pulled from the simulated environments for free as training data, and explore the corresponding cross-view segmentation network architectures.
+Deep learning networks for semantic segmentation \cite{zhao2017pspnet} are designed to segment the image pixel-wise within one-view.
+Image datasets with pixel-wise annotations such as CityScapes \cite{cordts2016cityscapes} are used for the training of semantic segmentation networks.
+There is also a huge literature about semantic mapping in robotics domain~\cite{kostavelis2015semantic, sunderhauf2016place, katsumata2019semantic, zheng2018learning}, which provides the semantic abstraction of the environment and a way to communicate with robots.